-1.0 Background
+1. Background

-- 1.1 This note provides staff with advice in relation to existing non domestic properties which are subject to redevelopment or refurbishment, properties which suffer extensive damage and new properties not yet fitted out. - 1.2 The Assessor can only alter the Valuation Roll in accordance with relevant legislation and case law.
-It should be noted that very rarely are the circumstances surrounding each case identical; for that reason, each case should be considered on its own merits following the guidance provided. - 1.3 In respect of any works being carried out at a property, consideration of the length of the contract period, the nature and scale of the works and the valuation approach require to be investigated in every case.
-Wherever possible, the property should be surveyed during the works and a record, including photographs, taken of the actual state of the property.
+- 1.1.
+This guidance note provides staff with advice in relation to existing properties which are subject to refurbishment or have reached a dilapidated state, and aims to promote consistent treatment of such properties for rating purposes across Scotland. - 1.2.
+The Assessor can only alter the Valuation Roll in accordance with relevant legislation and case law.
+It should be noted that very rarely are the circumstances surrounding each case identical; for that reason, each case should be considered on its own merits following the guidance provided. - 1.3.
+In respect of any works being carried out at a property, consideration of the length of the contract period, the nature and scale of the works and the valuation approach require to be investigated in every case.
+Wherever possible, the property must be surveyed and a record, including photographs, taken of the actual state of the property.